SPT-Mod-Dev/SPT-Mod-Dev/README.md

  - Fully updated 'Fate of Czechoslovakia' event to Peace for our Time

 #### Czechoslovakia
- - Can no longer federalize or beg Moscow for halp
+ - Can no longer federalize or beg Moscow for halp with Peace for our Time enabled

+#### United Kingdom
+ - Updated British decision to annex Malaya

 ### 4.1.3